 Compensation for Medical Malpractice

 In order to receive compensation in medical malpractice cases, the medical professional needed to act outside of any established medical standards and in a way that a qualified peer would not act under similar circumstances.
 In other words, the medical professional treated the patient in a negligent manner, and that treatment caused the patient’s injury.
 Compensation for medical malpractice can include economic damages for medical expenses, non-economic damages, and punitive damages.
 Economic damages are composed of any:

 - Past and future medical bills

 - Lost wages

 Non-economic damages include compensation for items that have no fixable dollar amount, such as:

 - Pain and suffering

 New Jersey has no limit on economic or non-economic damages in a malpractice claim.
 Punitive damages are rare and court-ordered.
 They are meant to punish the at-fault party in a lawsuit and to deter similar conduct in the future.
 New Jersey limits punitive damages awarded in a medical malpractice lawsuit to $350,000 or five times the amount of compensatory damages, whichever is greater.

 If you have questions regarding these types of injuries, our lawyers have answers.
-Speak with the Hackensack medical malpractice attorneys at The Law Offices of Jeffrey S. Hasson, P.C., to find out if you have a valid claim and its possible value.
+Speak with the Hackensack medical malpractice lawyers at The Law Offices of Jeffrey S. Hasson, P.C., to find out if you have a valid claim and its possible value.
 Protect your legal rights and refrain from speaking with any insurance company about settlements before speaking with an experienced attorney.
 To contact our attorneys for a free consultation, call us at (201) 928-0300 or submit our online contact form for more information today.
 Our New Jersey lawyers are proud to serve the Garden State with medical malpractice needs.